-The present name of the corporation is Sub XLVIGenworth Financial, Inc. The corporation was incorporated under the name Sub XLVI, Inc. by the filing of its original certificate of incorporation with the Secretary of State of the State of Delaware on December 5, 2012.
+The present name of the corporation is Sub XLVI, Genworth Financial, Inc. The corporation was incorporated under the name Sub XLVI, Inc. by the filing of its original certificate of incorporation with the Secretary of State of the State of Delaware on December 5, 2012.
 This amended and restated certificate of incorporation of the corporation (the "Certificate of Incorporation"), which both restates and further amends the provisions of the corporation's certificate of incorporation, was duly adopted by the Board of Directors and the stockholders of the corporation in accordance with the provisions of Sections 242 and 245 (and with respect to the sole stockholder of the corporation, Section 228) of the General Corporation Law of the State of Delaware.
-The certificate of incorporation of the corporation of the corpora
+The certificate of incorporation Certificate of Incorporation of the corporation is hereby amended and restated to read in its entirety as follows:

-ARTICLE I NAME
+ARTICLE I